wither/Notes/thm/README.md

 # TryHackMe Notes

-My collection of notes written for TryHackMe, not all are necessarily walkthroughs.
+My collection of writeups for TryHackMe's rooms and walkthrooughs.

 ## Rooms